voyanttools/Voyant/src/main/webapp/docs/tutorials/guides/tools/dreamscape.md

 ### Filters

-Dreamscape supports multiple filters or views of the corpus, this can include the whole corpus (the default filter) or a filter defined by metadata (author, title, year if available) or text (all documents containing a specified [query]((#!/guide/search)).
+Dreamscape supports multiple filters or views of the corpus, this can include the whole corpus (the default filter) or a filter defined by metadata (author, title, year if available) or text (all documents containing a specified [query]{@tutorial search}.

 Click the "Add Filter" button to add a filter.